Menkulas

 Menkulas is a small village of about 1,000 inhabitants in the Korçë County, Albania.
 In the 2015 local government reform it became part of the municipality of Devoll.
-The inhabitants of Menkulas are Muslim.
+The inhabitants of Menkulas are all Albanian Muslims and some adhere to the Bektashi sect.
+The population of Menkulas speak Albanian in the Tosk dialect.

 The mainstay of the local economy is agriculture.